Methodology and transparency note

 Hotspots are the most consequence-focused layer.
 They combine nearby rainfall, nearby radar, nearby station nowcast when available, catchment wetness, hotspot category, terrain and runoff susceptibility, and river or dam context where relevant.

-Hotspots are not allowed to escalate too easily from broad warning text alone.
+Hotspots are not allowed to escalate too easily from broad warning text, moderate storm context, or vulnerable geography alone.
 A generic district thunderstorm or wind warning should not create a hotspot Watch by itself.

 The dashboard separates three different ideas:

-• Data published: when the source data itself appears to have been issued
+• Source data time: when the source data itself appears to have been issued

-• Last checked by our system: when our system last attempted to fetch that source
+• Last checked by our system: when our system last fetched or confirmed that source

 Source status meanings: